-They all STAND A CHANCE, if given an opportunity.
+They all STAND A CHANCE,

 PSYCHOLOGICAL